alanli2001/alanli2001.github.io/index.md

 - I am also a Cornell Athletics Letter Winner, which is awarded to top performing student athletes.

 **Poker Association at Cornell**
-- I enjoy learning about poker theory and participating in tournaments with other members of the club.
+- I enjoy learning about poker theory and participating in tournaments and cash games with other members of the club.

 ## Interests/Hobbies
 - Game Theory
-- Data Science/Machine Learning
+- Machine Learning
 - Quantitative Trading
 - Swimming
 - Poker